jorgelbg/dashflare/README.md

 This is a list of the environment variables that are needed for the Dashflare edge worker to generate the events:

-* `IPINFO`: ipinfo.io is used to capture the geolocation data from the website visitors.
-You should be able to register at ipinfo.io and get an access token. ipinfo.io Allows up to 50,000 requests per month to their API which should be enough to get you started.
+* `IPINFO`: [ipinfo.io] is used to capture the geolocation data from the website visitors.
+You should be able to register at [ipinfo.io] and get an access token.
+The [ipinfo.io] free tier allows up to 50,000 requests per month to their API, which should be enough to get you started.
 A paid subscription will increase the max number of API calls allowed.
 * `CLIENT_ID`: If you're self hosting Dashflare, `CLIENT_ID` can be omitted, or be set to any value.
   By default it is set to `fake` in [`.envrc.example`](./.envrc.example).
-* `LOKI_HOST`: URL where the Loki instance is accessible, it cannot be an IP address nor a domain containing a custom port.
-A subdomain will work just fine (i.e loki.myawesomedomain.com)
+* `LOKI_HOST`: URL where the Loki instance is accessible, it cannot be an IP address (`1.2.3.4`) nor a domain containing a custom port (`loki.example.com:31001`).
+A subdomain will work just fine (i.e loki.example.com)
 * `FINGERPRINT`: Its used as the key for the session id hash calculation.
 A random key can be generated using:

   ```sh
   ❯ openssl rand -base64 32  | md5
   ```
 * `DOMAIN`: URL of your "primary domain".
-The edge worker will be deployed into a custom domain (within the `.workers.dev` if you're using the free tier).
+The edge worker will be deployed into a custom subdomain (within `.workers.dev` if you're using the free tier).
 This variable is used to generate automatic [routes](https://developers.cloudflare.com/workers/about/routes/).
 This can be configured through the Cloudflare's Dashboard as well.